milesmahon/ann-info-flow/README.md

 - `plot_tradeoff.py`: Script used for plotting tradeoff results
 - `plot_scaling.py`: Script used for plotting scaling results
 - `combos.txt`: A text file containing a list of pruning combinations used by `tradeoff_analysis.py` and `plot_tradeoff.py`
-- `results-<dataset>`: Directories containing output data files used in the paper. `results-adult` is currently a symbolic link that points to `results-adult-small`.
-If you wish to plot results of the modified Adult dataset trained on the larger ANN, please replace the link to point to `results-adult-large`.
-The same holds true before rerunning any of the code for the larger ANN.
+- `results-<dataset>`: Directories containing output data files used in the paper.

 `nn.py` and `data_utils.py` do not exist at the start.
 There are two such files, one each for the small and the large ANN.
 These are created when you run `run_combo.sh` (see below).